-Gkuthaarn and Kukati Peoples - QUD685/12 (QC12/19)
+Gkuthaarn and Kukatj Peoples - QUD685/12 (QC12/19)

-CLCAC has been working closely with the Gkuthaarn and Kukatj Peoples to assist these groups to progress their native title determination application.
-Work continued on the anthropological research necessary for a connection report and the report has now been provided to the State for the purposes of mediation.
+CLCAC has been working with the Gkuthaarn and Kukatj Peoples to progress their native title determination application.
+Work continued on further supplementary anthropological research necessary for connection.
+The Gkuthaarn and Kukatj People Commercial Fishers ILUA was registered on 10 February 2017.

-Number of Gkuthaarn & Kukatj claim group meetings = 2
+Number of Gkuthaarn & Kukatj claim group meetings = 4

-Kurtijar People - QUD483/2015 (QC2015/006)
+Kurtijar People - QUD483/2015 ( QC2015/006)

 The Kurtijar People native title claim was filed on 18 June 2015 covering part of the traditional land and waters of the Kurtijar People.
 The claim was registered on 15 April 2016.
+In 2016/17 anthropological research and witness statements were completed for the purposes of establishing connection.

-Number of claim group meetings = 3
+Number of claim group meetings = 4